 16.2 Share Withholding.
-The Committee may permit a Participant to satisfy all or part of his or her withholding or income tax obligations by having the Company withhold all or a portion of any Common Shares that otherwise would be issued to him or her or by surrendering all or a portion of any Common Shares shall be valued at their Fair Market Value on the date when taxes otherwise would be withheld in cash.
+The Committee may permit a Participant to satisfy all or part of his or her withholding or income tax obligations by having the Company withhold all or a portion of any Common Shares that otherwise would be issued to him or her or by surrendering all or a portion of any Common Shares that he or she previously acquired.
+Such Common Shares shall be valued at their Fair Market Value on the date when taxes otherwise would be withheld in cash